ovh/docs/pages/cloud/nutanix/35-prism-central-expansion/guide.en-gb.md

 - Large with 10 vCPU, 44 GB of memory and 2500 GB of storage per virtual machine.
 - X-Large with 14 vCPU, 60Gb of memory and 2500Gb of storage per virtual machine.

-The default deployment of Prism Central on Nutanix by OVHcloud is on a single virtual machine in *Small* mode.
+By default, Prism Central is deployed on Nutanix by OVHcloud on a single virtual machine in *Small* mode.

 When redeploying a cluster from the OVHcloud Control Panel, you can configure Prism Central with one or three virtual machines in *small* mode only.